 Why Spend the Money on a Racing Shoe?

-At one of our 2018 track-side support events we learnt that the senior HPDE instructor was advising his students to buy wrestling shoes because they were s cheaper alternative to a race shoe - with the implication they worked just as well.
+At one of our 2018 track-side support events we learnt that the senior HPDE instructor was advising his students to buy wrestling shoes because they were a cheaper alternative to a race shoe - with the implication they performed equally.
 This got us thinking - and disputing the claim.
-A) wrestling shoes are not cheaper (Racequip SFI rated shoes pricing starts at $70.
-B) The shoes profile may be similar but they are not the same and they are not fire-retardant!
+For starts wrestling shoes are not cheaper (Racequip SFI rated shoes pricing starts at $70.)
+Secondly the shoes profile may be similar but that’s where the similarity stops AND they are not fire-retardant!

 The Anatomy of a Race Shoe